The Fall of the Pagoda: Language

-Plot summary
+Plot

-The Fall of the Pagoda tells a narrative story about the childhood life of a girl, Lute, born in a noble family which is in a process of moral and financial decline.
-As a young girl, her mother followed her aunt to go abroad, and her father was addicted to opium, leaving her and her little brother to live with their servants, aunt Tong, aunt He, aunt Qin, etc.
+The Fall of the Pagoda is a narrative about the childhood of the protagonist Lute, who is born into a noble family going through a moral and financial decline.
+Lute's father is addicted to opium and her mother follows her aunt to live abroad, leaving her and her little brother to live with their servants, aunt Tong, aunt He, aunt Qin etc.